bazelbuild/rules_python/gazelle/README.md

 A `py_test` target is added to the BUILD file when gazelle encounters a file named `__test__.py`.
-Often Python unit test files are named with the suffix `_test`.
+Often, Python unit test files are named with the suffix `_test`.
-For example if we had a folder that is a package named "foo" we could have a Python file named `foo_test.py` and gazelle would create a `py_test` block for the file.
+For example, if we had a folder that is a package named "foo" we could have a Python file named `foo_test.py` and gazelle would create a `py_test` block for the file.

 The following is an example of a `py_test` target that gazelle would add when